CADS-WSSU/WSSU-AI-Ethics-Modules/README.md

         Exercise or Sports Science
       </td>
       <td>
-        Case study analysis; Use of ChatGPT  to generate practice problems and workflows, check student devised answers of mathematical problems for accuracy
+        Case study analysis; Use of ChatGPT  to generate practice problems and workflows
       </td>
       <td>
             What is AI and what is it capable of; Using ChatGPT ethically for enhancing learning; Use of AI and machine learning in Gait Recognition